Skip to main page content

 • A person may be unable to give consent if they have a mental disability preventing them from fully understanding the sexual activity.

-• A person is incapable of giving consent to a person in a position of trust, power or authority over him/her, such as, a faculty member in a relationship with a student whom they teach, an administrator in a relationship with an individual who reports to him/her.
+• A person is incapable of giving consent to a person in a position of trust, power or authority over them, such as, a faculty member in a relationship with a student whom they teach, an administrator in a relationship with an individual who reports to them.

 • A person who has been threatened or coerced (i.e. is not agreeing voluntarily) to engage in the sexual activity is not consenting to it.